rtomas/polkadot-learning-path/README.md

 -- Work in progress --

 A simplified learning path for getting to understand blockchain and the Polkadot Ecosystem.
 It's important that this is a suggestion you can follow, but it's not the only way.
-You can follow this path or you can follow your own path.
+You can follow this path or you can follow your path.
 The important thing is to learn and understand the technology.
-The are may be some concepts that you would understand the second time you read them, so don't be afraid to read them again.
+There may be some concepts that you would understand the second time you read them, so don't be afraid to read them again.

-If you are not developer you can skip the parts where the people talk about code.
+If you are not a developer you can skip the parts where the people talk about code.

-PR, questions and comments are welcome !
+PR, questions and comments are welcome!

 ## Cryptography

-It would be great to know criptography before going depth into Polkadot.
+It would be great to know cryptography before going in-depth into Polkadot.
 Here are some resources to get you started:

 #### Public key cryptography